First NYC LL144 Enforcement Actions: What We Learned

 1. Bias Audit Requirement

-Employers (or vendors on their behalf) must conduct an annual independent bias audit of any "Automated Employment Decision Tool" (AEDT) used for hiring or promotion decisions in NYC.
-The audit must analyze selection rates by race/ethnicity and sex, calculate impact ratios, and be performed by an independent auditor.
+Employers (or vendors on their behalf) must conduct an annual independent bias audit of any AEDT used for hiring or promotion decisions in NYC.
+The audit must analyze selection rates by race/ethnicity and sex, calculate impact ratios (using the four-fifths rule, where an impact ratio below 0.8 indicates potential disparate impact), and be performed by an independent auditor not involved in the tool's development or deployment.
+Audits should use representative historical data or a pilot sample to ensure statistical validity, with a minimum of 100 evaluations per demographic category for reliable results.

 2. Public Disclosure of Audit Results

-Audit results must be published on a publicly accessible website at least annually.
-The publication must include the audit date, selection rates by category, impact ratios, and the distribution of race/ethnicity and sex in the evaluated sample.
+Audit results must be published on a publicly accessible website at least annually, no later than 12 months after the previous publication.
+The publication must include the audit date, selection rates by demographic category, impact ratios, and the distribution of race/ethnicity and sex in the evaluated sample.
+Results should be summarized in plain language alongside raw data for accessibility, and the page must be easily discoverable via search terms like "NYC LL144 bias audit results."

 3. Candidate Notice

 Candidates must receive notice at least 10 business days before an AEDT is used to evaluate them.
-The notice must explain that an AEDT will be used, what job qualifications/characteristics it will assess, and provide information about data retention policies and alternative selection processes.
+The notice must explain that an AEDT will be used, what job qualifications/characteristics it will assess (e.g., skills, experience, or behavioral traits), and provide information about data retention policies (how long applicant data is stored and used) and alternative selection processes.
+Notices can be provided via email, job posting, or application portal, but must be clear, conspicuous, and include a direct link to the bias audit results.

 4. Alternative Process